 Those who do not chant Vande Mataram should be sent to Pakistan: BJP MLA

-Lucknow, Apr 27: BJP MLA from Uttar Pradesh Surendra Singh on Friday stoked a controversy, saying that people who do not chant Vande Mataram have "no right to live in India" and should be sent to Pakistan.
+Lucknow, Apr 27: Bharatiya Janata Party (BJP) MLA from Uttar Pradesh Surendra Singh on Friday stoked a controversy, saying that people who do not chant Vande Mataram have "no right to live in India" and should be sent to Pakistan.

 "Chanting Vande Mataram may be an emotion.
 But if you are living in India then Vande Mataram is a must.
 It is in Sanskrit and it can be translated into Urdu too.
 Those who do not want to chant it by heart have no right to live in India," Surendra Singh said while speaking to media persons here.